SAP/spartacus-docs/_pages/dev/features/import-to-saved-cart.md

 {% include docs/feature_version.html content=version_note %}

-This feature allows a customer to create a saved cart, by importing a CSV file, that contains product codes and quantities.
+This feature allows a customer to create saved cart, by importing a CSV file, that contains product codes and quantities.

-To use this feature log in as customer in Spartacus storefront and go to `Saved Carts` page using user menu.
-There should be the 'Import products' button available above the saved carts list.

-Then form in dialog should be filled: firstly, by selecting valid CSV file with products (it can be the one previously exported using [Export from cart feature]({{ site.baseurl }}/features/export-from-cart).

-Secondly, by providing cart name and description.
-For reference see [Saved Cart feature]({{ site.baseurl }}/features/saved-cart) documentation.

 ---